-If you have been spending some time looking at all the various life insurance policies, you know how challenging it can be.
+If you have been spending some time looking at all the various life insurance policies from the best life insurance companies – you know how challenging it can be.
 Finding a policy that works best for you and your loved ones is sometimes difficult.
 Whether you are looking for insurance for a lifetime or a policy to cover one aspect of your life- such as your mortgage, there are so many to choose from.
 Today, we’re going to address Annual Renewable Term vs Level Term.
-We’re going to cover this short-term life insurance option and its advantages and disadvantages
+We’re going to cover this short-term life insurance option as well as its advantages and disadvantages.
+Let’s get started!

 Definition of Annual Renewable Term life insurance

 Annual Renewable Term insurance (also known as ART) is a one-year term life policy the renews each year.
 ART guarantees coverage for a certain number of years as well as a level death benefit.
 The policy’s premium is reassessed each year and therefore it’s highly probable you will pay more as you start aging.
 Choosing this policy option is usually for those who want short-term life insurance right way.

 With level term life insurance, you’ll receive the policy’s coverage amount for a specified period of time (the term).
 You will pay the same premium over this time period (level premium).